-The Resilience Room – Mental Health & Wellness Support for Creative Industry
+The Resilience Room – Emotional Wellness Support for Creative Industry

 The global pandemic has had a profound impact on our communities and workforce, including the arts and cultural industry which has suffered greatly since Covid-19 began.
 They have experienced significant job losses, venues have been shuttered, and audience halls remain empty of people, music and live performances.
 On top of the stress induced by the pandemic, there has been racial injustice, political unrest, required social distancing, and the inability for communities, families and friends to come together.
 The results are that people are struggling personally and professionally.
 There is an overall decline in people’s mental health causing depression, anxiety, substance abuse, and even suicide, and this is dangerous.